Writing Dash Plugins using Dash Hooks

 Setting Hook Priority

-If you are using multiple hooks, you can configure the order they run in using priority, or configure one hook to be the final hook to run by using final=True.
+If you are using multiple hooks of the same type, you can configure the order they run in using priority.
+Higher numbers run first.
 If no order is configured, the order is not guaranteed.

 @hooks.layout(priority=2)